tisenres/bron24_android/README.md

 ## 📉 What Didn’t Go Smoothly

-- Over-engineered MVP: focused too much on “doing it right” than “shipping it fast”
+- Over-engineered MVP: focused too much on “doing it right” rather than “shipping it fast”
 - Missed sync points with backend & iOS team
 - Kanban process lacked flexibility in Trello (originally used ClickUp)
 - Time wasn't allocated for testing and CI/CD integration